-So with all of this in mind, how can you pick the best manager for your credentials?
+With all of this in mind, how do you choose the best manager for your credentials?
 Well, it depends on what you’re looking for.
-Built-in password managers are definitely convenient, but using one might be a bit risky.
+Built-in password managers are convenient, but using one might be a bit risky.
 Some of them are not always forthcoming about what security standards they’re using.
-So in the age of constant security breaches, it might not be worth the risk.
+In the light of constant security breaches, it might not be worth the risk.

 If you’re looking for a secure dedicated manager, here’s the criteria to look out for.
 First, check out how your passwords are stored — as we mentioned, zero-knowledge architecture is your best bet.
-NordPass uses Advanced Encryption Standard (AES-256-GCM) to encrypt your vault and Argon2 to derive keys.
-AES-256 bit encryption is considered the worldwide security standard and used by intelligence agencies like the NSA to encrypt top secret documents.
+NordPass uses XChaCha20 to encrypt your vault and Argon2 to derive keys.
+XChaCha20 is widely considered to be the future of encryption.
+It’s fast, reliable, and entirely software-based, which minimizes the risk of human error.

-Second, pay attention to how your identity is authenticated.
+Second, pay attention to the authentication methods it offers.
 Many dedicated managers, including NordPass, use a master password.
 It’s the only password you will need to remember with a dedicated manager.
-Additionally, see if two-factor authentication is available — it provides an extra security layer for your account, and you can never be too careful with your most sensitive data.
+Additionally, see if two-factor authentication is available — it provides an extra layer of security for your account.

-Third, make sure it’s easy to use!
-There’s no point in having a dedicated password manager if it’s a hassle to actually manage it.
+Third, make sure it’s easy to use.
+There’s no point in having a dedicated password manager if it’s a hassle to manage it.
 Autofill, autosave, password sharing, and easy transition from and to other managers are good indicators.
-If you’re curious about what features NordPass provides, you can check them out here.
+If you’re curious about what features NordPass provides, you can check them out.

 Get the latest news and tips from NordPass straight to your inbox.